adonisjs/legacy-docs/3.0/middleware.md

 Middleware has more than a single use case.
 Official middleware shipped with Adonis are used for various reasons.
 For example-

-The body parser middleware is responsible for parsing request body and handle file uploads.
+The body Parser middleware is responsible for parsing request body and handle file uploads.
 Whereas the Auth middleware is used to authenticate request and throw `401` Exception whenever the request is not made by an authenticated user.

 Middleware has capabilities to: